DuckOriDuck/ducksnest-homelab/README.md

 | **Calico MTU**             | 1280 | Aligned with Tailnet MTU to prevent fragmentation after encapsulation in tailnet|

 ## Current Progress
+### EC2 Provisioning Problem – Fixed
+- **Problem:**
+  - Building NixOS from scratch on a low-cost EC2 instance took way too long - around **15–20 minutes** per build, mostly due to limited disk I/O and CPU performance.
+- **Options considered:**
+  - AMI Baking: Way too slow and complicated to automate for every new Nix deployment.
+Needed something simpler.
+  - Cachix: Starter plan costs **€50/month**, which was far beyond my budget.
+  - Temporary “super build machine”: Possible, but again, too complex for what I needed.
+  - **S3 Binary Caching:** Whenever a build succeeds (either locally or in GitHub Actions), push the Nix binary cache to **S3**, then use it as a **substitute source** on EC2.
+    → Simple, cheap, and effective this is the method I went with.
+- **Result:**
+  - Reduced initial NixOS build time on low-cost EC2 instances by **over 93%**, bringing it down to **under 1 minute**.
 ### Kubernetes the Nix Way

 ### WN Auto Join

 ### Test Environment Configuration With QEMU

+## Current Issues
+- Calico CNI is not getting installed well since I'm Not using the recommended kubeadm bootstraping way.
+Trying to search for solutions w/ [Kubernetes the Hard way-kelseyhightower pod-network-routes](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/11-pod-network-routes.md), [Kubernetes-The-Hard-Way-on-BareMetal-by Kamran](https://github.com/Praqma/LearnKubernetes/blob/master/kamran/Kubernetes-The-Hard-Way-on-BareMetal.md), [Calico The Hard Way](https://docs.tigera.io/calico/latest/getting-started/kubernetes/hardway/overview)